 Any employee primarily employed to undertake clerical and/or administrative duties.
-A permanent full time clerical employee's ordinary hours of work shall not exceed 40 per week and to be worked Monday to Friday.
-A permanent part time clerical employee's ordinary hour of work shall be less than 40 hours per week subject to pro rata entitlement to leave.
+A permanent full time clerical employee's ordinary hours of work shall not exceed 40 hours per week or 8 hours per day, to be worked Monday to Friday of the week.
+A permanent part time clerical employee's ordinary hours of work shall be less than 40 hours per week subject to pro rata entitlement to leave.
 A part time employee shall be provided at the time of their engagement with written notification of the terms and conditions of their employment.